ronivay/XenOrchestraInstallerUpdater/README-FEDORA.md

 # Fedora Support for XenOrchestraInstallerUpdater

-This fork adds support for Fedora 40, 41, 42, and rawhide to the XenOrchestraInstallerUpdater script.
+This fork adds support for Fedora 41, 42, 43, and rawhide to the XenOrchestraInstallerUpdater script.

 ## Changes Made

 ### 1. Added Fedora to Supported Operating Systems
 - Modified OS detection to recognize Fedora
-- Added version checks for Fedora 40, 41, 42, and rawhide
+- Added version checks for Fedora 41, 42, 43, and rawhide
 - Special handling for Fedora Rawhide (rolling release)

 ### 2. Fixed Package Management for Fedora
-- **Valkey vs Redis**: Correctly detects that Fedora 40+ uses valkey instead of redis
+- **Valkey vs Redis**: Correctly detects that Fedora 41+ uses valkey instead of redis
 - **EPEL Repository**: Skips EPEL installation as it's not needed on Fedora
-- **libvhdi**: Provides information about libvhdi availability (currently not in Fedora repos)
+- **libvhdi**: Automatically installs from reversejames/libvhdi COPR repository for Fedora

 ### 3. Tested Configurations
 - Fedora 42 (current stable)